How to Wake Up Your Vagus Nerve for Better Health

 Human beings have twelve pairs of nerves that begin in the brain.
-Among these nerves, the tenth is definitely the most interesting and powerful: the vagus nerve.
+Among these nerves, the tenth is definitely the most interesting and powerful: it’s called the vagus nerve.

 It’s easy to see why: people are more focused on external stimuli than on patiently and intuitively listening to their own bodies.

-If you put this into practice in your daily life, you’ll see changes.
-Are you ready?
+If you put this into practice in your daily life, you’ll definitely notice changes.

-The vagus nerve, previously called the pneumogastric nerve, starts in the medulla oblongata and then begins its long and fascinating journey through the:
+The vagus nerve, previously called the pneumogastric nerve, starts in the medulla oblongata in your neck and then begins its long and fascinating journey through the: